aodin/go-http-tutorials/README.md

 #### Templates

 * Nest templates using Go's `html/template` package
-* Change the default variable delimiters.
+* Change the default variable delimiters
 * Inject safely escaped CSS and JS into template variables
+* Write the correct template syntax for iterators

 In Progress